MatthiasLienhard/isotools/docs/quickstart.rst

 Citation and feedback
 ---------------------
-* If you run into any issues, please use the github issues report feature.
+* If you run into any issues, please use the `github issues <https://github.com/MatthiasLienhard/isotools/issues>`_ report feature.
-* For feedback, please write me an email to lienhard@molgen.mpg.de.
+* For feedback, please write me an email to `lienhard@molgen.mpg.de <mailto:lienhard@molgen.mpg.de>`_.
 * If you use isotools in your publication, please cite the following paper:
   IsoTools: IsoTools: a python toolbox for long-read transcriptome sequencing (in preparation)